When can I actually afford to stop working?

 What you end up with

-The maths behind it is the same engine we document openly, so you can see how every figure was reached.
+The maths behind it is the same engine we document openly, and you can stress-test the resulting plan with a Monte Carlo simulation to see how often it holds up across market history.
+You can read exactly how that works.

 See it on your own numbers

-Build your plan in minutes with AI-assisted onboarding.
-Free with manual data, 14-day trial of the Live tier, no card required.
+Build your plan in minutes with guided setup, free with manual data.
+A 14-day Plus trial adds AI-assisted onboarding and bank feeds, no card required.